Categories

 The Fifteen Essentials for Winter Backpacking

 Many of the items found on traditional ten essentials lists need revising for winter conditions, with an addition of five more essentials or categories.
+Packing your backpack with the typical ten essentials and a warmer sleeping bag is not sufficient.
 For winter, it is fifteen essentials or categories.
 It is not just that you need to add more items to the ten essentials, but that you need to modify the original ten as well.

 The “fifteen essentials” as I’m calling it here, is not a complete winter gear list.
 It is merely a modification and expansion of the standard ten essentials for winter backpacking purposes, meaning winter weather conditions, snow and ice travel, and overnight snow camping.